The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \left(\begin{array}{c} n\\ k \end{array}\right) \coloneqq \frac{n!}{k!\left(n - k\right)!} \end{align} \]

-with the Faculty
+with the factorial

 \[ \begin{align} n! \coloneqq 1\cdot 2\cdot\dotsc\cdot n \end{align} \]

 with $n, k\in \mathbb{N}$ and $n\geq k$.
 The number of ways to arrange $n\in \mathbb{N}$ elements is $n!$.
-For the first element you have $n$ possibilities.
-For the second only $n - 1$, etc., for the last element you only have exactly one way to arrange it.
-A Permutation is a bijetion on the set $\{1, 2, \dotsc, N\}$ with $1 \leq N \in \mathbb{N}$.
+For the first element there are $n$ possibilities, for the second only $n - 1$, and so on; for the last element there is exactly one way to arrange it.
+A permutation is a bijection on the set $\{1, 2, \dotsc, N\}$ with $1 \leq N \in \mathbb{N}$.
 The set of all these mappings is denoted by $S_N$.
-Based on the statement just proven, the number of all permutations is $\left|S_N\right|$
+By the statement just proven, the number $\left|S_N\right|$ of all permutations satisfies

 \[ \begin{align} \left|S_N\right| = N!. \end{align} \]

-One further defines the sign of a permutation $\pi \in S_N$ by $\sign\left(\pi\right) \coloneqq \left(-1\right)^M$ with $M$ as the number of all pairwise swaps that have to be made in order to convert $\id \to \pi$.
-If $M$ is even, $\pi$ is called even permutation, otherwise as odd.
+One further defines the sign of a permutation $\pi \in S_N$ by $\sign\left(\pi\right) \coloneqq \left(-1\right)^M$, where $M$ is the number of all pairwise transpositions required to transform $\id \to \pi$.
+If $M$ is even, $\pi$ is called an even permutation, otherwise odd.

 Let $n, n_1, \dotsc, n_k\in \mathbb{N}$ with $\sum_{i = 1}^{k}n_i = n$.
 One defines the multinomial coefficient by

-\[ \begin{align} \left(\begin{array}{c} n\\ n_1, \dotsc, n_k \end{array}\right) \coloneqq \frac{n!}{n_1!\dotsc n_k!}.\tag{A.16}\label{def:multinomialkoeffizient} \end{align} \]
+\[ \begin{align} \left(\begin{array}{c} n\\ n_1, \dotsc, n_k \end{array}\right) \coloneqq \frac{n!}{n_1!\dotsc n_k!}.\tag{A.17}\label{def:multinomialkoeffizient} \end{align} \]

 The binomial theorem, also known as the general binomial formula, is

-\[ \begin{align} \left(a + b\right)^n = \sum_{k = 0}^{n}\left(\begin{array}{c} n\\ k \end{array}\right)a^kb^{n - k}.\tag{A.17}\label{eq:gen_bin_formula} \end{align} \]
+\[ \begin{align} \left(a + b\right)^n = \sum_{k = 0}^{n}\left(\begin{array}{c} n\\ k \end{array}\right)a^kb^{n - k}.\tag{A.19}\label{eq:gen_bin_formula} \end{align} \]

 \[ \begin{align} \left(a + b\right)^{n + 1} &= \left(a + b\right)^n\left(a + b\right) = \left(a + b\right)\sum_{k = 0}^{n}\left(\begin{array}{c} n\\ k \end{array}\right)a^kb^{n - k}\nonumber\\ &= \sum_{k = 0}^{n}\frac{n!}{k!\left(n - k\right)!}a^{k + 1}b^{n - k} + \sum_{k = 0}^{n}\frac{n!}{k!\left(n - k\right)!}a^kb^{n - k + 1}\nonumber\\ &= \sum_{k = 1}^{n + 1}\frac{n!}{\left(k - 1\right)!\left(n + 1 - k\right)}a^kb^{n - k + 1} + \sum_{k = 0}^{n}\frac{n!}{k!\left(n - k\right)!}a^kb^{n - k + 1}\nonumber\\ &= \sum_{k = 1}^{n + 1}\frac{\left(n + 1\right)!}{k!\left(n + 1 - k\right)!}\frac{k}{n + 1}a^kb^{n - k + 1}\nonumber\\ & + \sum_{k = 0}^{n}\frac{\left(n + 1\right)!}{k!\left(n + 1 - k\right)!}\frac{n + 1 - k}{n + 1}a^kb^{n - k + 1}\nonumber\\ &= \sum_{k = 0}^{n + 1}\frac{\left(n + 1\right)!}{k!\left(n + 1 - k\right)!}a^kb^{n - k + 1}\left(\frac{k + n + 1 - k}{n + 1}\right)\nonumber\\ &= \sum_{k = 0}^{n + 1}\frac{\left(n + 1\right)!}{k!\left(n + 1 - k\right)!}a^kb^{n + 1 - k} = \sum_{k = 0}^{n + 1}\left(\begin{array}{c} n + 1\\ k \end{array}\right)a^kb^{n + 1 - k}. \end{align} \]